andmer/easymake/README.md

 ### Build Our Program with Easymake ###

 I keep this program simple so that we could use command-line to build it directly.
-If you are familliar with makefile syntax, you can also write a makefile to build it from scratch in seconds.
+If you are familliar with makefile syntax, you may also write a makefile from scratch to build it in seconds.
 Now you may wonder how we build the program with easymake?
-I will show all the three methods for you to make it clear and you could compare these methods directly.
+Don't worry, I will show all the three methods for you to make it clear and you could compare these methods directly.

 #### Build with Command Line ###